baodong23/STM32_F103PS2/README.md

-This detail some pin configuration for keyboard:
+This is some detail for pin configuration on keyboard:
 - Column: 14 pin from PA0->PA12, PA15
 - Row: 6 pin from PB3->PB8
 - PB12: PS2 Clock Pin